ENaveen98/Numerical-methods-and-Scientific-computing/README.md

 #### me16b077_1 => Finite Precision Numbers and Recurrence Relations
 - This section is dedicated to the very fundamentals of how numbers are manipulated in machines where we cannot represent a number upto infinite precision.
 - Hence the name Finite Precision Numbers and the corresponding machine in which it operates as Finite Precision Machines.
+- Analysing the properties of FPNs is quite essential especially during Recurrence relations where given an initial starting point the recurrence may give extremely erroneous values towards larger iteration.